m1stadev/deleo/README.md

   --help                       Show this message and exit.
 ```
 ## Notes
-- Equinox only supports 64-bit devices.
+- deleo only supports 64-bit devices.
 - You can only restore using a signed 15.x or below IPSW as latest.
     - More info on that <a href="https://gist.github.com/Cryptiiiic/b82133ac290070939189e1377dc3ac85">here</a>.
 - In place of an actual IPSW file in the `IPSW` or `LATEST_IPSW` arguments, you can pass a URL to an IPSW instead.